Teo-Asinari/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-My Submissions to the Kaggle Titanic Challenge
+My Submissions to the Kaggle Titanic Challenge - Teo Asinari